Pittsburgh Pennsylvania Temple: History

+The temple was announced by Russell M. Nelson on April 5, 2020.
 On January 20, 2021, the LDS Church announced the temple would be built on the 2000 block of Powell Road in Cranberry.
-This location places the temple on a 5.8 acre site next to an existing church meetinghouse.
+This is a 5.8-acre site next to an existing church meetinghouse.

-Ground was broken for the temple on August 23, 2021.
-Local community leaders were present for the ceremonies which were presided over by Randall K. Bennett, a church general authority.
+Ground was broken for the temple on August 23, 2021, with Randall K. Bennett presiding.
+Local community leaders also attended.